natdarke/base-config/README.md

         ```
     2. Bump the service version, according to Semantic Versioning principles, and git commit the change `~/[your dev directory name]/[app-name]/service/[service-name]/package.json` bump dependency version to be same as version in `~/[your dev directory name]/[app-name]/package/[package-name]/package.json` e.g. `^1.1.0`
     3. Push service feature branch and proceed as if this was a normal service feature development.
-    4. When you are satisfied that this package has had enough testing, re-publish with the tag `latest`
+    4. When you are satisfied that this 'dependency package' has had enough testing, re-publish with the tag `latest`

 3. Change the version of the service in the root app's test yml file
     1. Create a new feature branch from master